 Long celebrated in Mexico, the Day of the Dead has been increasing in popularity the U.S. in the last few years.
 Some attribute this partly to the success of the 2017 Disney film "Coco," which featured the holiday.
 "Sugar skulls are more popular in 2019 than in any other time," Rios says, noting that the techniques for making them are still relatively unknown in the U.S.

-The Day of the Dead holiday, which begins Nov.
-1 and continues through Nov.
+The Day of the Dead holiday, which begins at midnight on Nov.
+1 (so the night of Oct.
+31, if you're being non-technical about it) and continues through Nov.
 2, is a time to remember loved ones who have died by decorating altars (called ofrendas) with their pictures, favorite foods and drinks, as well as with marigolds and elaborately decorated calaveras.
 The offerings are believed to encourage visits from the departed, which bring good luck to the living.
 On Nov.
 2, families visit cemeteries to spend time cleaning and decorating their loved ones' graves, using items from the ofrendas.

 "The origin of the sugar skulls can be attributed to Italian monks of the 1500s who entered the Mexico region in an attempt to convert native Americans (Aztecs) to Roman Catholic practices," Rios explains.
 "These old monks brought and taught the native populations how to create ornaments and figures using melted sugar like the practice that had existed in rural areas of Italy in earlier times."